ForawardStar/SOD/readme.md

 bash ./scripts/train.sh
 ```

 To train our model, you need to change the params in `scripts/train.sh`.
-Please refer to the comments in the last part of `scripts/train.sh` for more details (very simple).
+Please refer to the comments in the last part of `scripts/train.sh` for more details.

 ### Test